Stay Safe by using your Common Sense on Safari.

 Safety and Security Guarantee on Safari in Uganda?

-Research and choose operators prioritizing safety measures, adhering to park rules, and maintaining a respectful distance from wildlife.
-Consider travel insurance for emergencies.
-Prioritize your safety by making informed decisions, being cautious, and following professional guidance.
+Take the time to research and select operators that prioritize safety measures, adhere to park rules, and maintain a respectful distance from wildlife.
+Additionally, consider travel insurance for emergencies.

 We are fully committed to keeping you safe and secure on your Safari in Uganda.

-Kabiza Wilderness Safaris is fully committed to ensuring your safety, security, and well-being during your Safari in Uganda.
-We prioritize the security of our clients and take all necessary measures to provide a safe and enjoyable experience.
+Kabiza Wilderness Safaris is fully dedicated to ensuring your safety, security, and well-being during your Safari in Uganda.
+We prioritize our clients’ security and take all necessary measures to provide a safe and enjoyable experience.

-Our team is highly experienced and knowledgeable about the local conditions and protocols.
-We stay updated on the latest information from the Uganda Wildlife Authority, security agencies, and other relevant sources to ensure our clients have the most accurate and reliable information.
+Our team is highly experienced and knowledgeable about local conditions and protocols.
+We stay updated on the latest information from the Uganda Wildlife Authority, security agencies, and other relevant sources to ensure our clients receive accurate and reliable information.

-Travel insurance is highly recommended before going on a safari in Uganda.
-It provides financial protection for unforeseen events and emergencies during your trip.
+We highly recommend obtaining travel insurance before going on a safari in Uganda.
+It offers financial protection against unforeseen events and emergencies during your trip.

-Travel insurance covers medical expenses, trip cancellation or interruption, lost or delayed baggage, emergency evacuation, and travel delays.
-Carefully review the policy to ensure it covers your specific needs.
+Travel insurance typically covers medical expenses, trip cancellation or interruption, lost or delayed baggage, emergency evacuation, and travel delays.
+Be sure to review the policy to meet your needs carefully.
 By obtaining travel insurance, you can mitigate financial risks and enjoy your Safari with peace of mind.